neuschaefer/reform-handbook/src/source/quickstart.rst

 -------------------------
 .. image:: _static/illustrations/2t-callouts.png

 To prevent discharge during shipment, the battery cables are not connected by default.
-Unscrew the 10 bottom screws and remove the bottom lid.
+After reading the :ref:`Safety` section, unscrew the 10 bottom screws and remove the bottom lid.
 Attach the two battery cable plugs to the battery connectors on the motherboard, then reinstall the bottom lid.

 Step 2: Turn On
 ---------------